sbliefnick1/fauteuil/README.md

   sudo systemctl start docker
   sudo systemctl enable docker  # to maker Docker start on boot
 ```
-- Configure the user you want to run Docker to have no-password sudo access
-  - `$ sudo visudo`
-  - `youruser   ALL=(ALL)   NOPASSWD: ALL`

 ### Docker configuration
 - Configure your local Docker daemon to control the ones on the nodes
+  - Make sure you don't have an active SSH connection to the node you're trying
+  to configure
+  - Also make sure you've SSHed into each box as yourself and as the Docker user
   - `$ docker-machine create --driver generic --generic-ip-address=XXX.XXX.XXX.XXX
-  --generic-ssh-key .ssh/id_ecdsa --generic-ssh-user youruser yourmachine`
+  --generic-ssh-key ~/.ssh/id_ecdsa --generic-ssh-user youruser yourmachine`
 - Add any relevant users to Docker group
   - `$ sudo usermod -aG docker youruser`
   - Log out and back in to take effect